 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Florissant experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.1 months, from October 13 to May 18, with average wind speeds of more than 7.9 miles per hour.
-The windiest day of the year is April 1, with an average hourly wind speed of 10.1 miles per hour.
+The windiest month of the year in Florissant is March, with an average hourly wind speed of 10.0 miles per hour.

 The calmer time of year lasts for 4.9 months, from May 18 to October 13.
-The calmest day of the year is July 31, with an average hourly wind speed of 5.8 miles per hour.
+The calmest month of the year in Florissant is August, with an average hourly wind speed of 5.9 miles per hour.